-2) Basis for Qualified Opinion
+Basis for Qualified Opinion

 As described in the Basis For Qualified Opinion section of Independent Auditor's Reports on the complete set of audited unconsolidated and consolidated financial statements of the Bank and the Group for the period between January 1, 2022 and December 31, 2022 dated February 1, 2023 the unconsolidated and consolidated financial statements as at include a free provision amounting to Thousands TL 900.000 that Thousands TL 440.000 which were provided within prior years, of which Thousands TL 460.000 was provided at 2022 respectively by the Bank and Group management, for the possible effects of the negative circumstances which may arise in the economy or market conditions.
-Since the above mentioned provisions do not meet the accounting requirements of TAS 37 "Provisions, Contingent Liabilities and Contingent Assets", the "Other Provisions" for the period ended 31 December 2022 are overstated by Thousands TL 900.000, "retained earnings" and "net income" of December 31, 2022 are understated by Thousands TL 440.000 and Thousands TL 460.000 respectively.
+Since the above mentioned provisions do not meet the accounting requirements of TAS 37 "Provisions, Contingent Liabilities and Contingent Assets", the "Other Provisions" for the period ended 31 December 2022 are overstated by Thousands TL 900.000, "retained earnings" and "net income" of December 31, 2022 are understated by Thousands TL 440,000 and Thousands TL 460,000, respectively

 We conducted our audit in accordance with "Regulation on independent audit of the Banks" published in the Official Gazette no.29314 dated April 2, 2015 published by Banking Regulation and Supervision Agency (BRSA Independent Audit Regulation) and Independent Auditing Standards (InAS) which are part of the Turkish Auditing Standards as issued by the Public Oversight Accounting and Auditing Standards Authority of Turkey (POA).
 Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Annual Report section of our report.
-We are independent of the Group in accordance with the Code of Ethics as issued by the POA, and we have fulfilled our other ethics proshibilities in accordance with the Code of Ethics (as issued by the POA), and we have fulfilled our other ethics proshibilities in accordance with the Code of Ethics (as issued by the POA), and we have fulfilled our other ethics and promaits to provide a basis for our qualified opinion.
+We are independent of the Group in accordance with the Code of Ethics for Independent Auditors (Code of Ethics) as issued by the POA, and we have fulfilled our other ethical responsibilities in accordance with the Code of Ethics.
+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our qualified opinion

-3) Our Auditor's Opinion on the Full Set Consolidated and Unconsolidated Financial Statements
+Our Auditor's Opinion on the Full Set Consolidated and Unconsolidated Financial Statements

-We have expressed qualified opinions in our auditor's reports dated February 1, 2023 on the full set consolidated and unconsolidated financial statements of the Group and the Bank respectively for the period of January1, 2022-
+We have expressed qualified opinions in our auditor's reports dated February 1, 2023 on the full set consolidated and unconsolidated financial statements of the Group and the Bank respectively for the period of January1, 2022-December 31, 2022

-4) The Responsibility of the Board of Directors on the Annual Report
+The Responsibility of the Board of Directors on the Annual Report

-In accordance with Articles 514 and 516 of the Turkish Commercial Code 6102 ("TCC") and communique on Principles and procedures set out by the regulations on preparation and issuance of annual reports of Banks', the management of the Group is responsible for the following items:
+In accordance with Articles 514 and 516 of the Turkish Commercial Code 6102 ("TCC") and communique on 'Principles and procedures set out by the regulations on preparation and issuance of annual reports of Banks', the management of the Group is responsible for the following items:

-- Preparation of the annual report within the first three months following the balance sheet date and submission of the annual report to the general assembly. - b) Preparation and fair presentation of the annual report, reflecting the operations of the Group for the year, along with its financial position in a correct, complete, straightforward, true and honest manner.
-In this report, the financial position is assessed according to the consolidated and unconsolidated financial statements.
-The development of the Group and the potential risks to be encountered are also noted in the report.
-The evaluation of the board of directors is also included in this report.
+- Preparation of the annual report within the first three months following the balance sheet date and submission of the annual report to the general assembly. - Preparation and fair presentation of the annual report; reflecting the operations of the Group for the year, along with its financial position in a correct, complete, straightforward, true and honest manner.
+In this report, the financial position is assessed according to the consolidated and unconsolidated financial statements The development of the Group and the potential risks to be encountered are also noted in the report.
+The evaluation of the board of directors is also included in this report

-The annual report also includes the matters below.
+The annual report also includes the matters below